-Housing and Accommodations: Students will bunk together in shared accommodation at a local resort in its low season, a 15-minute walk from the GVI volunteer base.
-The resort is very comfortable and provides and nice place to relax and work on assignments and reflections outside of project work.
-Rooms with private baths will be shared by 2-3 students of same gender.
+Housing and Accommodations: Students will bunk together in shared accommodation at a local resort in its low season, a 20-minute walk from the GVI volunteer base and a 10-minute walk from the beach.
+The resort is very comfortable and provides a nice place to relax and work on assignments and reflections outside of project work.
+Rooms with private baths will be shared by 2-3 students of the same gender.
 The rooms have electricity, hot water and air conditioning.

 Meals: Three meals a day are provided while on project.
-Some meals are prepared by volunteers in rotation, whereas other meals are provided at a restaurant or prepared by local families.
 Most meals are simple but healthy.
-Thai food generally consists of rice or noodles with stir-fry or curry.
+Thai food generally consists of rice or noodles with stir-fry or curry, so expect to eat a lot of rice!
 Thai spices will be used, but students can ask for 'non-spicy' and vegetarian options will always be available.

 Health Note: Shellfish is a common ingredient in the local cuisine.
 Ready, nearby access to treatment for travelers experiencing a severe allergic reaction to this and other food(s) may be limited at this program site.
-Students who are considering application to Duke Engage-Thailand should review these facts with their families and medical providers before applying.
-Once accepted, a participant with severe food allergies is expected to inform Duke Engage, duke engage@duke.edu, of their specific concerns and needs no later than January 19.
-The Duke Engage staff will work with participants on a safety assessment and to identify reasonable accommodations and meal options.
+Students who are considering applying to DukeEngage-Thailand should review these facts with their families and medical providers before applying.
+Once accepted, a participant with severe food allergies is expected to inform DukeEngage, dukeengage@duke.edu, of their specific concerns and needs no later than January 18.
+The DukeEngage staff will work with participants on a safety assessment and to identify reasonable accommodations and meal options.